Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Introduction

 With the observation that the reachability analysis technique enables the computation of a global optimal backward reachable tube that can serve as heuristic guidance for search-based algorithms.
 This allows for the repeated use of the offline computed BRT to enhance search speed and ensure safety, thereby offering a solution to the challenges outlined above.
 Hamilton-Jacobi (HJ) reachability analysis, a verification method for the safety and performance of a system, has recently become popular in motion planning and collision avoidance applications~\cite{bansal2017hamilton,fisac2015reach,chen2016multi}.
 In HJ reachability analysis, the system is represented by an ordinary differential equation (ODE) and a target set describes the set of unsafe states or desired states~\cite{tomlin1996hybrid}.
 The BRS/BRT can be acquired by solving HJ partial differential equations (PDEs) and accurate numerical methods in level set methods~\cite{fedkiw2002level} provided fast solution schemes for HJ PDEs.
 In work~\cite{chen2021fastrack}, a framework for planning and tracking on-the-fly is proposed and the HJ PDEs are computed to acquire the TEB of a relative system between planning and tracking.
-HJ-based approaches can potentially be used in parking planning, and to the best of our knowledge, it is the first time HJ reachability is extended to combining the heuristic search and solving the parking planning challenges.
-However, HJ reachability has the problem of low computational efficiency and can not handle the geometry shape of object well while control barrier function~\cite{jun2022cbf} can overcome above drawbacks but it's a local approach.